ActiveCampaign/postmark-gem/README.md

 ## Requirements

-The gem relies on Mail or TMail for building the message.
-You will also need a Postmark account, server and sender signature set up to use it.
+You will need a Postmark account, server and sender signature set up to use it.
-If you plan using it in a rails project, check out the [postmark-rails](https://github.com/wildbit/postmark-rails/) gem, which is meant to integrate with ActionMailer.
+If you plan using it in a Rails project, check out the [postmark-rails](https://github.com/wildbit/postmark-rails/) gem, which is meant to integrate with ActionMailer.

 The plugin will try to use ActiveSupport Json if it is already included.
-If not, it will attempt using the built-in ruby Json library.
+If not, it will attempt using the built-in Ruby Json library.

 You can also explicitly specify which one to be used, using